tomdevisser/tomdevisser-theme/README.md

 This is the theme I'm using for my personal blog.
-This will also be the repository I will use for experimenting with things that are new to me, like for example Github Actions, testing and deployment.
+This will also be the repository I will use for experimenting with things that are new to me, like for example GitHub Actions, testing and deployment.